thomasmost/darkbridge/README.md

 One of the most critical pieces of development is easily being able to step through code.
 There are two ways to step through the server code:

-1. Attach to the currently running process, by running the `Attach to Server` configuration from VS Code's debug menu.
+1. Attach to the currently running process, by running the `Attach to Server` configuration from VS Code's debug menu. _This doesn't seem to work reliably; see Todos._
 2. Stop the server (`pm2 stop server`) and then run the `Launch Debug Server` configuration from VS Code's debug menu (configured in the [launch.json](/.vscode/launch.json) file) in order to step through the server code.

 ## Next Steps